Best HVAC Brands - Logos

 C. HSPF for Heat Pumps

-• Measures heating efficiency of heat pumps
+• Measures heating efficiency for heat pumps

-Current standards:
+Current Standards:

 • Minimum HSPF: 7.7 for split systems, 7.4 for packaged systems